 7. Find and Accept the Challenge in the Word

-Your word of the year is an opportunity for growth.
-Figure out ways to challenge yourself in knitting and crochet using the word of the year.
+Your 2022 word is an opportunity for growth.
+Figure out ways to challenge yourself in knitting and crochet using it.
 For example, if your word is “weave” then you might learn how to weave, find ways to incorporate weaving into your knitting / crochet, or (gasp) work on embracing the process of weaving in ends.
 Work with the word instead of against it to challenge yourself towards growth.
 Yarn is a safe space for that kind of challenge, but the effects will emerge in other areas of your life as well.

 8. Your Word of The Year Can Guide Growth